 After studying criminal justice at Northwestern State University in Natchitoches, La., and completing the Calcasieu Regional Law Enforcement Training Academy, Mr. Wise served as a deputy in the Vernon Parish Sheriff’s Office for 18 years as supervisor over all uniformed divisions.
 He served as an investigator at Louisiana State Penitentiary after having completed the Corrections Training Academy.
 Mr. Wise was first appointed to the Louisiana Board of Parole in 2004 and was appointed to the Pardon Board in August 2012.
 He was re-appointed by Governor John Bel Edwards on January 20, 2016.

 Mr. Jones is an attorney who has practiced in Baton Rouge since 1976.
 He received his bachelor of arts degree from Louisiana Tech University in 1973, and his Juris Doctorate degree from Louisiana State University Law Center in 1976.
 He is licensed to practice before all Louisiana courts and the United States Supreme Court.
 He is a lifetime member of the Louisiana Association for Justice, and in 2010 he was the recipient of the Stephen J. Sharp Public Service Award by the American Association for Justice.
-When he was actively practicing, he was exposed to various facets of criminal justice and has always had an interest in our corrections system and the offender population.
+When he was actively practicing, he was exposed to various facets of criminal justice and has always had an interest in our corrections system and people in prison.
 He was appointed by Governor John Bel Edwards on July 30, 2018.

 Mr. Loftin retired in August 2015 after serving as executive director of Ware Youth Center in Coushatta, La. for 27 years.
 Prior to his position at Ware, Mr. Loftin served as a child protective investigator in the state of Louisiana’s Office of Community Services.
 Mr. Loftin received his bachelor of arts degree in behavioral sciences with a concentration in psychology and sociology and a minor in religion from East Texas Baptist College.